Frequently Asked Questions

 Great seasoning from the get-go is the secret to great-performing cast iron.
-Although Cuisinel pre-seasons all our cookware, we recommend that you season your pan before the first use to keep your pan happy and healthy for years.
+Although Cuisinel pre-seasons all our cookware, we recommend that you season your pan occasionally to keep your pan happy and healthy for years to come.

 Here’s how to season your pan in 3 easy steps:

-RUB a light layer of oil over the entire surface of pan (inside, outside, and handle) with a cloth.
+RUB a light layer of cooking oil over the entire surface of pan (inside, outside, and handle) with a cloth.
 Use cloth to wipe off excess oil.
-Do not use olive oil or butter when seasoning.
-(They’re great for cooking, just not for seasoning.)

 BAKE pan upside down in the oven for one hour on 400° F. Line the bottom of the oven with foil to catch excess oil.
 Expect some smoke.

 The first few times you use your cookware, rub a small amount of cooking oil (any type is fine) on the inside of the pan before you start cooking.
 Otherwise, food articles— especially very cold or acidic ones—may stick.
 (The more you use your cookware, the more non-stick it will become.)

 Pan flaking?
 No worries, it’s not metal.
 It’s some seasoning coming off, probably because you used too much oil while seasoning.

 Don’t put your cookware in the dishwasher, and don’t use harsh detergents or metal scouring pads.
 Doing so will ruin the seasoning and result in rust and splotches.

 Good news!
 Cast iron can be used on all cooking surfaces, or in any oven, at up to 480° F (450° F with the rubber grip).
 Just don’t put it in the microwave.